jufferkratos/Files/README.md

 - Decision-making regarding investment opportunities.
 - Understanding financial trends and company performance.
 - Identifying key areas for further investigation and strategic planning.
+  ###### This Data was completed with the help of New York Jobs CEO Council Financial Analyst Job Simulation by FORAGE